 - 3.2 the applicant must submit to the SFC a duly completed and properly executed Confirmation of Fulfilment of Authorization Conditions (a standard form of which is contained in Annex 2 to this Guide) confirming, amongst others, its agreement to all the Authorization Conditions and that all such conditions have been fulfilled and/or will be complied with (as the case may be), together with the documents referred to in paragraph 3.3 below.
-In particular, where applicable, the applicant must confirm / undertake (as the case may be) the following: - 3.2.1 in respect of schemes whose HKOD are subject to comments of the SFC as set out in the Authorization Letter, the finalised draft of the HKOD has properly addressed all such comments; - 3.2.2 in respect of overseas funds, the finalised draft of the HKOD is consistent with the overseas offering documents (i) as approved / authorized by the home regulator of the scheme, or (ii) as filed with (and with no subsequent comments from) the home regulator of the scheme in the case where approval / authorization of the scheme's overseas offering documents by such home regulator is not required; - 3.2.3 in respect of QFII / RQFII schemes, - 3.2.3.1 QFII / RQFII quota has been obtained for use by the scheme and the relevant accounts (including securities account(s) and cash account(s)) have been opened in the PRC or such quota will be obtained and the said accounts will be opened in the PRC prior to the launch of the scheme; and/or - 3.2.3.2 where such schemes are single funds or sub-funds under a new umbrella fund or sub-funds under an existing umbrella fund of which PRC legal counsel's opinion has not been obtained on the custody arrangement relating to any of its existing SFC-authorized sub-funds using RQFII/QFII quota, an opinion from the PRC legal counsel in the form as referred to in the HKOD will be obtained prior to the launch of the scheme. - 3.2.4 in respect of non-Hong Kong based schemes, a Hong Kong representative has been appointed in respect of the scheme in accordance with the requirements under Chapter 9 of the UT Code; and
+In particular, where applicable, the applicant must confirm / undertake (as the case may be) the following: - 3.2.1 in respect of schemes whose HKOD are subject to comments of the SFC as set out in the Authorization Letter, the finalised draft of the HKOD has properly addressed all such comments; - 3.2.2 in respect of overseas funds, the finalised draft of the HKOD is consistent with the overseas offering documents (i) as approved / authorized by the home regulator of the scheme, or (ii) as filed with (and with no subsequent comments from) the home regulator of the scheme in the case where approval / authorization of the scheme's overseas offering documents by such home regulator is not required; - 3.2.3 in respect of QI schemes, the relevant accounts (including securities account(s) and cash account(s)) have been opened in the PRC or the said accounts will be opened in the PRC prior to the launch of the scheme; - 3.2.4 in respect of non-Hong Kong based schemes, a Hong Kong representative has been appointed in respect of the scheme in accordance with the requirements under Chapter 9 of the UT Code; and - 3.2.5 such other confirmations / undertakings that are required to be submitted pursuant to the Authorization Letter. - 3.3 the applicant must submit to the SFC the following documents: - 3.3.1 the finalised draft of the English HKOD, with (i) changes (shown in mark-ups against previously submitted version) properly addressing all the comments of the SFC on the HKOD (if any) as set out in the Authorization Letter; and (ii) annotations against Appendix C to the UT Code; - 3.3.2 Chinese HKOD and executed Chinese translation certificate(s);

-- 3.2.5 such other confirmations / undertakings that are required to be submitted pursuant to the Authorization Letter. - 3.3 the applicant must submit to the SFC the following documents: - 3.3.1 the finalised draft of the English HKOD, with (i) changes (shown in mark-ups against previously submitted version) properly addressing all the comments of the SFC on the HKOD (if any) as set out in the Authorization Letter; and (ii) annotations against Appendix C to the UT Code; - 3.3.2 Chinese HKOD and executed Chinese translation certificate(s); - 3.3.3 in respect of overseas schemes whose overseas offering documents were in the process of obtaining approval / authorization from the home regulator, documentary evidence to confirm that the overseas offering documents of the schemes have been duly approved / authorized by the home regulator; - 3.3.4 copy of duly executed constitutive documents for: - 3.3.4.1 all Hong Kong domiciled schemes and other non-UCITS schemes, with annotations against Appendix D to the UT Code and the key provisions as set out in Section 5 of the Minimum Disclosure Requirements (contained in Annex 1 to this Guide); and - 3.3.4.2 new UCITS umbrella funds, new UCITS single funds or UCITS schemes with changes to the version of the constitutive documents previously filed with the SFC: - 3.3.5 in respect of ETFs/listed funds, listing approval granted to the scheme or the listed unit/share class(es) by The Stock Exchange of Hong Kong Limited; and - 3.3.6 such other documents which are required to be submitted pursuant to the Authorization Letter.
+- 3.3.3 in respect of overseas schemes whose overseas offering documents were in the process of obtaining approval / authorization from the home regulator, documentary evidence to confirm that the overseas offering documents of the schemes have been duly approved / authorized by the home regulator; - 3.3.4 copy of duly executed constitutive documents for: - 3.3.4.1 all Hong Kong domiciled schemes and other non-UCITS schemes, with annotations against Appendix D to the UT Code and the key provisions as set out in Section 5 of the Disclosure Guidance (contained in Annex 1 to this Guide)27; and - 3.3.4.2 new UCITS umbrella funds, new UCITS single funds or UCITS schemes with changes to the version of the constitutive documents previously filed with the SFC; - 3.3.5 in respect of ETFs/listed funds, listing approval granted to the scheme or the listed unit/share class(es) by The Stock Exchange of Hong Kong Limited; and - 3.3.6 such other documents which are required to be submitted pursuant to the Authorization Letter.